Chicago Pelvic

 Symptoms of overactive pelvic floor muscles include:

-• Pain with penetration (sexual, medical exam, tampon insertion)
+• Pain with penetration (sexual, medical exams, tampon or menstrual cup insertion)

 • Incomplete urinary or bowel emptying